The ABQ BioPark Zoo is full of babies! Come see how they have grown.

 Celebrate mother's of all species with a special Mother's Day Concert on Sunday, May 12.

 On Friday, April 26, 2013, keepers walked into the Zoo early in the morning to find Sarah with her healthy newborn!
 Sarah and her baby can be seen in the orangutan yard on warm, sunny days.
 Older sister Reese, father Tonka, and unrelated yard mates Rubi and Memala are all in the yard with mother and baby.
 (Reese can still be seen swinging and playing, but often goes to Sarah, seemingly curious about her little sibling.)
-Join us at the Zoo on Saturday, May 11 for an Orangutan Baby Shower and gender reveal party.
-Eat cake, vote for your favorite baby name, talk to orangutan zookeepers and enjoy other activities.
+At the Orangutan Baby Shower and gender reveal party, guests found out that the baby is a girl, and a BioPark fan vote determined her name to be 'Pixi.'

 During the BioPark's Earth Day celebration on April 20, Zoo visitors had the surprise chance to see June, an 18-year-old reticulated giraffe, give birth to a healthy female calf.
 The newborn was up and walking just 40 minutes after the 10:12 a.m. birth.
 The strong female calf was born at 120 pounds and is just shy of 6 feet tall.
-Keepers will pick a slate of names, and Facebook fans will vote for their favorite in coming weeks.
+Keepers picked a slate of names, and Facebook fans voted for 'Abiquiu' ('Abi' for short) as their favorite.

-The calf joins mother June, 2-year-old sister Amani, an unrelated female named Camilla, and the sire, 10-year-old Buccaneer.
-Because June did not bond with the calf, the newborn was not able to nurse, so animal care staff will hand raise her.
-Zookeepers will integrate the calf back into the female herd as soon as possible.
-In the meantime, she is learning how to drink from a bottle and can be seen often in the giraffe yard.
+Abiquiu joins mother June, an unrelated female named Camilla, and the sire, 10-year-old Buccaneer.
+Because June did not bond with Abiquiu, the calf has been bottle fed.
+Zookeepers have been able to integrate the calf back into the female herd, and all giraffes can be seen daily in their yard.

 Chopper the White Rhino